Frequently Asked Questions

 11. Who should write my letters of recommendation?

 One letter must be from a college instructor, one letter must be from a physical therapist, and the third letter is from an individual of your choosing (not a family member or friend).

 12. I have submitted my application and am hoping to be invited for an interview.
 When are the interviews and when will I hear if I am invited?
 What happens during the interview?

-13. Should I send the letters which verify my experience in a PT setting with my supplemental application?
+13. Should I send the letters verifying my experience in a PT setting with my supplemental application?

 No. They should be sent to PTCAS as part of the primary application.